rngadam/XinCheJian-Workshops/"Android-and-Robots"-Workshops.md

 # Setting up an Android Development Environment

+* Create your account on github
+ * Create account
+ * Send account name to be added to the organization
  * Generate a Private and Public Key
+ * Set your github profile to use that
 * Install git
+ * Use git to checkout XinCheJian-Workshop (git@github.com:xinchejian/XinCheJian-Workshops.git)
-* Install Android SDK Release 11
+* Install Android SDK Release 11 (decompress in your home folder)
-* Install Eclipse 3.6.2
+* Install and run Eclipse 3.6.2
-* Install Eclipse extensions
- * Help > Install new software > works with:
+* Install Eclipse extensions (using Help > Install new software)
  * Install ADT 10.0.1 into eclipse: https://dl-ssl.google.com/android/eclipse/
- * (optional) Install eGit into eclipse: http://download.eclipse.org/egit/updates
+ * Install eGit into eclipse: http://download.eclipse.org/egit/updates
-* Checkout XinCheJian-Workshop
+* Set Eclipse ADT preference to point to your SDK
+ * Window > Preferences > Android > SDK location
+ * Apply > you should see a list of "Target name" ranging from Android 1.5 to Android 3.0
-* Create your own directory in XinCheJian-Workshop/Android/Participants/<your github username>
+* Set workspace to new folder in XinCheJian-Workshops/Android/Participants/<your github username>

 # "Hello World!"

+* Create new project
+ * File > New > Android Project
+ * Set the Project name to whatever you'd like: "RickyRobot"
+ * Target: Android 2.1-update1 for now
+ * Application name to whatever you'd like: "Ricky Robot"
+ * Package name: com.xinchejian.android.<your github username>.robot
+ * Create Activity: RobotUserInterface
+ * Next
+ * Skip creating a test project for now
+* Running the application
+ * Connect your phone to USB
+ * On the phone, Settings > Applications > Development > Check USB debugging

 # The Basics of an Android application

 # Android communication to physical hardware